Proxmox-Cloud/pve_cloud/docs/kubernetes.md

 # Kubespray K8S

-Our main platform for running workloads is kubernetes.
-For this the collection contains and integrates with the official kubespray collection.
+The collection contains and integrates with the official kubespray collection.

+It is recommended to create a seperate repository per kubernetes cluster, or aleast put the cluster inventory file into a seperate folder.

 ## Deploying a cluster

 Again create custom inventory yaml file following this [cluster schema](schemas/kubespray_inv_schema.md).

-Afterwards run the `pve.cloud.sync_kubespray` playbook.

-* `config` - for changes to the pve cloud infrastructure (proxy, dns, dhcp)
-* `kubespray` - for only triggering the kubespray playbook that sets up the k8s cluster
-* `acme` -  for only generating / updating letsencrypt certificates
-* `deployments` -  for only installing / upgrading helm core deployments
+Afterwards run the `pve.cloud.sync_kubespray` playbook, this will fully create VMs, setup kubespray, initialize TLS Certificates and deploy core kubernetes helm charts (Ceph CSI, Ingress).

-to temporarily download the kubeconf after creation of the cluster (with expiring access) use:
+To get kubeconf after creation of the cluster for cli/ide access (expiring) use:

 `pvcli print-kubeconfig --inventory YOUR-KUBESPRAY-INV.yaml`

 ## Upgrading a cluster

-Based on the compatibility table on the starting page, upgrade step by step based on k8s minor versions.
-You can skip patch versions.
+Upgrading the cluster is as simple as updating the version tag reference of this collection.

+You can skip to the latest patch version, but shouldn't skip minor versions as they are tied to kubespray updates.
+After updating the cloud collection version in your requirements.yaml,

-To upgrade simply increment the version of this ansible collection based on the table in your `requirements.yaml`, run `ansible-galaxy install -r requirements.yaml` again and then execute the upgrade playbook `ansible-playbook -i YOUR-KUBESPRAY-INV.yaml pve.cloud.upgrade_kubespray`.
+you have to run `ansible-galaxy install -r requirements.yaml` and `pip install -r ~/.ansible/collections/ansible_collections/pve/cloud/meta/ee-requirements.txt` again.

+Then run the upgrade playbook `ansible-playbook -i YOUR-KUBESPRAY-INV.yaml pve.cloud.upgrade_kubespray`.

 ## Custom kubespray vars

-to define your own kubespray vars just create `group_vars/all` and `group_vars/k8s_cluster` directories alongside your inventory file.
+To define your own kubespray vars just create `group_vars/all` and `group_vars/k8s_cluster` directories alongside your inventory file.

-here are some interesting kubespray settings you might want to set (k8s_cluster vars):
+Here are some interesting kubespray settings you might want to set (k8s_cluster vars):

 * increase amount of schedulable pods per node (if you have big nodes)
 ```yaml